Yoga for Rheumatoid Arthritis

-Best and Worst Types of Yoga for RA
+The Best Types of Yoga for Rheumatoid Arthritis

 Yoga routines can range from stationary and mellow to flowing and powerful.
 Not every type will suit a body with joint problems, and depending on your specific points of discomfort, you may have to scale back your routine soon after you start it up.
 However, these types of yoga tend to bring a comfortable balance of stretching and strengthening without straining your sore joints:

-The worst types of yoga for RA are easy to spot: high intensity movements combined with weight bearing poses and a fast pace spell trouble for those with joint issues.
-Certain forms of Vinyasa fall into this category, including Ashtanga yoga and what’s known as Power yoga.
+The worst types of yoga for RA are easy to spot: high-intensity movements combined with weight bearing poses and a fast pace spell trouble for those with joint issues.
+Certain forms of Vinyasa fall into this category, including Ashtanga yoga and what are known as Power yoga.

 Working with a reputable yoga instructor who has experience with arthritis patients is best.
 A comfortable and responsive environment is important, and a good teacher will help you to adjust your postures and stay motivated.